JesterChenpw/TOTK-Master-Mode/README.md

 ##### Rebalances
 - **Rebalanced Armor upgrade cost**: Armor upgrades that need scalable enemy parts will require the level above, to take into account the Challenge Mode scaling. (__recommended__)
-- **Rebalanced Chests**: Shrine and Dungeon chests content was changed to make them more interesting.
+- ~~**Rebalanced Chests**: Shrine and Dungeon chests content was changed to make them more interesting.~~ Currently TKMM fucks up the whole mod when this option is enabled.
+The .tkcl file will be updated once TKMM is fixed in that regard.
 - **Rebalanced Cooking**: It's impossible for the player to eat raw materials, and cooked food (e.g. Boiled Egg, Frozen and Roasted food) is no longer able to stack.
-Non Zonai scalable enemy parts were buffed, or heavily buffed compared to vanilla, so that they still offer some value even compared to the new, very powerful golden enemy parts (__recommended__)
+Non Zonai scalable enemy parts were buffed, or heavily buffed compared to vanilla, so that they still offer some value even compared to the new, very powerful golden enemy parts. (__recommended__)
-- **Rebalanced modifiers**: Each weapon, bow and shield has now its unique ranges of modifier values. (__recommended__)
+- ~~**Rebalanced modifiers**: Each weapon, bow and shield has now its unique ranges of modifier values. (__recommended__)~~ Currently TKMM fucks up the whole mod when this option is enabled.
+The .tkcl file will be updated once TKMM is fixed in that regard.
 - **Rebalanced mounted Lynel damage**: To take into account the DPS of weapons, one handed weapons deal less damage on the back of Lynels and two handed weapons deal even less damage.

 ### Credits